hemp wick benefits

 If you skipped right past this simply because you want to know what you should do, then no worries, that’s precisely what I’ve been leading up to.

 There are many misnomers associated with hemp wicks and butane lighters.
-Neither is perfect, and that’s why in my opinion, the best solution is a combination of the two.
-The pros of using an organic wick over disposable lighters are just so much more significant than any of the minor “cons.”
+Neither is perfect, and that’s why, in my opinion, the best solution is a combination of the two.
+The pros of using an organic wick over disposable lighters are much more significant than any minor “cons.”

-I have a cheap refillable butane “turbo” torch lighter made by Vertigo that has an electric ignition.
-This way, I’m not inhaling heavy metals, nor am I producing extra plastic waste.
+I have a cheap refillable butane “turbo” torch lighter made by Vertigo with an electric ignition.
+This way, I’m not inhaling heavy metals or producing extra plastic waste.
 Woohoo!

 The turbos burn quite hot, however, so I also have a big ball of HempWick Handmade By Hippies (yes, that’s the actual brand name) that I keep at home for easy temperature modulation and maximum flavor from my water pipe.

-I buy the freshest, most nose-pleasing flower I can find, and I try to maximize the flavor and effect I get from my investment.
-An easily controllable fire source, along with water filtration, gives me that unadulterated flavor I long for.
+I buy the freshest, most nose-pleasing flower I can find and try to maximize the flavor and effect I get from my investment.
+An easily controllable fire source and water filtration give me that unadulterated flavor I long for.

 Alas, I must admit that I also generally have a Bic or two stashed in my car or backpack.
-I’m not proud of this and understand it runs contrary to my health and the health of the planet, and it’s a habit I’m trying really hard to break.
+I’m not proud of this, and I understand it runs contrary to my health and the health of the plane.
+It’s a habit I’m trying really hard to break.

 That said, I probably spend 70% of my time smoking at home, so the disposable butane lighters are there for 30% of the time when I’m out and about, and it’s windy.

-Mother earth is worth protecting, and I’m on the hunt for an electric ignition refillable butane lighter that isn’t a torch.
-It’s not easy as 90% of butane lighters today are turbo (jet style) torches because they generally cater to cigar smokers, where such a powerful jet flame is preferable.
+Mother Earth is worth protecting, and I’m on the hunt for an electric ignition refillable butane lighter that isn’t a torch.
+It’s not easy, as 90% of butane lighters today are turbo (jet-style) torches, which generally cater to cigar smokers, where such a powerful jet flame is preferable.

-That said, Dupont makes a hell of a sexy beast in their all-metal butane lighters with electric ignitions and single flames.
-Not cheap, but perhaps saving the earth long run and having a solution for life is worth it.
-Time to start writing Santa…
+That said, Dupont makes a hell of a sexy beast in its all-metal butane lighters with electric ignitions and single flames.
+They’re not cheap, but perhaps saving the earth in the long run and having a solution for life is worth it.
+Time to start writing to Santa.